wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 ---
 Genesis P-Orridge's work defies objective analysis.
 So I won't even pretend that this little essay can accurately summarize or, dare I say it, codify his varied adventures in music, literature, art, magick, cultural engineering, and performance.
 Genesis's expressions are characterized, at least in part, by a breaking of conventional boundaries, a challenging of expectations, and a blurring of the usually polarized relationship between artist and spectator, performer and audience.
 To speak about Genesis's work is to speak the way a person projects oneself onto his work.
 Nothing more.

-But if one man's experience of Genesis P-Orridge can serve to illus-

-trate something about the shape of Genesis's intention-much in the

-way the tire treads across one's chest can be used to infer something

-about the car and driver that ran him over-then let me be of serv-
+But if one man's experience of Genesis P-Orridge can serve to illustrate something about the shape of Genesis's intention--much in the way the tire treads across one's chest can be used to infer something about the car and driver that ran him over--then let me be of service.

-ice.
 I have been impacted by this man, and I've lived to tell about it.

 I first learned of Genesis while studying the history of the cut-and-